arivo-crm/n8n-nodes-arivo/README.md

 The API key will be used for authentication using the Token method as described in the [Arivo API documentation](https://arivo.docs.apiary.io).

+## Compatibility

+This package has been tested with recent n8n versions and requires Node.js >= 20.15.

+## Usage

+### Contact Management
+- Create and manage person and company contacts
+- Add phones, emails, and addresses
+- Configure custom fields
+- Associate contacts with deals and tasks

+### Sales Opportunities
+- Create and track sales deals
+- Add products and services to deals
+- Set up custom sales pipelines
+- Monitor progress through pipeline stages

+### Activities and Tasks
+- Schedule and manage activities
+- Configure recurring tasks
+- Associate activities with contacts and deals
+- Mark activities as completed

+### Automation with Webhooks
+- Set up triggers for CRM events
+- Automate workflows based on data changes
+- Receive real-time notifications
+- Integrate with other systems

 ## Resources

 * [n8n community nodes documentation](https://docs.n8n.io/integrations/community-nodes/)